qianweicheng/rasa/examples/rasasc/data/nlu.md

 - do not see my folders on your app
 - is there any way to see messages i have sent?  like a sent folder?
 - how do i see my sent emails
 - sent emails ? can not see sent emails.
+- i'm missing some emails i sent. they aren't showing up as sent

 ## intent:search_in_box
 - search doesn't work. the email is in my inbox and when i search for it by name or by email id it doesn't show up.